marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 # Address Discovery

-An endpoint that negotiated (see {{negotiate-extension}}) to provide address observations to the peer MUST send an OBSERVED_ADDRESS frame with the observed network address on every new path.
+An endpoint that negotiated (see {{negotiate-extension}}) this extension and offered to provide address observations to the peer MUST send an OBSERVED_ADDRESS frame on every new path.
 This also applies to the path used for the QUIC handshake.

 The OBSERVED_ADDRESS frame SHOULD be sent as early as possible.
-During the handshake, an endpoint SHOULD prioritize frames that lead to handshake progress (CRYPTO and ACK frames in particular) over sending of the OBSERVED_ADDRESS frame.
+However, during the handshake an endpoint SHOULD prioritize frames that lead to handshake progress (CRYPTO and ACK frames in particular) over sending of the OBSERVED_ADDRESS frame.

 For paths used after completion of the handshake, endpoints SHOULD bundle the OBSERVED_ADDRESS frame with probing packets.
 This is possible, since the frame is defined to be a probing frame ({{Section 8.2 of RFC9000}}).

-The sender SHOULD send an OBSERVED_ADDRESS frame when it detects a change in the remote address, e.g. in the case of NAT rebindings.
+Additionally, the sender SHOULD send an OBSERVED_ADDRESS frame when it detects a change in the remote address on an existing path.
+This could be indicative of a NAT rebindings.

 # Security Considerations